kelseyhightower/coreos-ipxe-server/README.md

 ### Data Directory

-Create the data directory which will hold the CoreOS images and the ssh public key:
+Create the data directory which will hold the CoreOS images and the SSH public key:

 ```
 mkdir -p $COREOS_IPXE_SERVER_BASE_DIR/coreos/amd64-generic